Centristy/capstone-two/README.md

 5) Write tests for violet-backend.

-6) Add genre based suggestions in the explorer page
+6) Add genre based suggestions in the explorer page -- > Find or build another api to generate suggestions.

 ### Dedication